peterhinch/micropython_data_to_py/README.md

 source file.
 The generated Python file may be frozen as bytecode.
 Read-only data may thus be stored in Flash and accessed with little RAM use.

+Please see also [freezeFS](https://github.com/bixb922/freezeFS) - a utility by
+@bixb922 which allows a complete directory tree to be frozen and mounted as a filesystem.

 ## Arguments

 The utility requires two arguments, the first being the path to a file for